oversoulos/nowos/README.md

 - Interoperability: Cross-chain token bridges (import existing crypto)

 ##Economic Model

-- Card pricing:
+Card pricing:

-First card: FREE
+- First card: $1

-Additional cards: Incremental pricing ($1, $2, $3... capping at $10)
+- Additional cards: Incremental pricing ($1, $2, $3... capping at $10)

-- Early adopters: Bonus incentives (details TBD)
+- Early adopters: BOGO Bonus incentives (details TBD)

-- Prime coordinates: Market-driven pricing
+- Prime coordinates: Market-driven pricing.

-- Revenue:
+Revenue:

 -- One-time card sales

 -- Optional collectible, unlockable, tradeable features (verification badges, analytics)

-Enterprise/brand licensing for custom hubs
+**Enterprise/brand licensing for custom hubs**

 Philosophy: Minimal extraction.
 The platform should be self-sustaining, not profit-maximizing.

-License
+#License
 Code: MIT License - fork, modify, use freely for non-commercial purposes.
 Nowos brand and commercial platform: All rights reserved.
 You may build on the code, but commercial deployment using the Nowos name/brand requires permission.

 If you want to collaborate or commercialize, reach out.
-Contributing
+Contributing Collaboration welcome.
-Collaboration welcome.
 If you have expertise in:
 - Blockchain development
 - Mesh networking / IPFS
 - Decentralized systems architecture